 Every minute of every day, there’s a car accident somewhere in the world and a majority of drivers will be in an accident at least once.
-Most of these accident, of course, are relatively minor incidents, such as fender benders, and do little more than add inconvenience to the driver’s day.
+Most of this accident, of course, are relatively minor incidents, such as fender benders, and do little more than add inconvenience to the driver’s day.
 On the opposite end of the spectrum is the nightmare scenario: fatalities.
 In the U.S., roughly 35,000 people die every year in car accidents; that’s one death approximately every 12 minutes.
 When fatalities result from a car accident, the consequences are far more serious.

 What Happens If You Accidently Kill Someone?